uk-gov-mirror/UKGovernmentBEIS.beis-consumer-energy-efficiency-advice-service/README.md

 Get a dump of the database from somewhere (another developer, the live site etc.) and restore it to that database.

+Migrations are in the Java app and are done by liquibase.
+They are in user-site-server/src/main/resources/db folder.
+See existing migration examples when adding a question.

 ## Development Notes

 ### Adding files from .idea/ to git